velozdev/slides-gitlab/slides/14_Simulating_Nested_Milestones_in_GitLab.md

 * ❌ **No Automatic Roll-up** - No built-in progress aggregation
 * ❌ **Limited Organization** - Complex projects become difficult to navigate

+# The Challenge: GitLab's Flat Structure
+## Why We Need Creative Solutions

 ### What We Want vs. What We Get:
 ```
 What We Want: